Stable sets of primes in number fields: -property

-In the present section we enlarge the set of the examples of such pairs $(K,S)$, for which $X$ is algebraic $\Kapi$ for $p$ and prove essentially that if $S$ satisfies $(\dagger)_p$, then $X$ is algebraic $\Kapi$ for $p$.
-In particular, if $S$ is a stable almost Chebotarev set with $S_{\infty} \subseteq S$, then $X$ is algebraic $\Kapi$ for almost all primes $p$ (cf. Proposition \ref{prop:finitnessofES} and Example \ref{ex:pers_ES_fin_and_nonempty}), and if $E^{\dagger}(S) = \emptyset$ and $K$ is totally imaginary, then $X$ is an algebraic $\Kapi$.
+In the present section we enlarge the set of the examples of such pairs $(K,S)$, for which $X$ is a $\Kapi$ for $p$ and prove essentially that if $S$ is sharply $p$-stable, then $X$ is a $\Kapi$ for $p$.
+In particular, if $S$ is a stable almost Chebotarev set with $S_{\infty} \subseteq S$, then $X$ is a $\Kapi$ for almost all primes $p$ (cf. Proposition \ref{prop:finitnessofES} and Example \ref{ex:pers_ES_fin_and_nonempty}), and if $E^{\rm sharp}(S) = \emptyset$ and $K$ is totally imaginary, then $X$ is a $\Kapi$.